 3. Train for Behaviour Not Just Skill

 We focus all our efforts, energy and budgets on training for product knowledge and technical skills.
 This while complexities are rife and the products/processes always keep on changing anyway.
 So we need to re-train consistently.
 We have access to the power of IT in knowledge management systems and e-learning platforms.
-We throw a massive amount of information to new agents but we do not provide them with the skills to manage the stress, pressure and the abuse they often experience.
+We throw a massive amount of information to new agents but we do not provide them with the skills to manage the stress and pressure they often experience.

 They need to be able to utilise their time and energy as much as possible and that means being resilient and in control.
 Teaching contact centre staff the art of self-regulation based on brain science and behaviour is a necessity.
 It will make them more self-aware, more in control and better team players.
 They will enlarge their capacity to listen to your customer and provide the service you require of them.